Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Unrestricted Class : An Informal Discussion

-The authors in \cite{chaporkar-proutiere08joint-probing}, for their channel probing problem, prove that the one-step-look-ahead (OSLA) rule is optimal.
-Thus, given the channel gain of the best channel (among the channels probed so far) and a collection of channel gain distributions of the unprobed channels, it is optimal to stop and transmit on the best channel if and only if the throughput obtained by doing so is greater than the average throughput obtained by probing any unprobed channel and then stopping (i.e., transmitting on the new-best channel).
-Further they prove that if the set of channel gain distributions is totally stochastically ordered (see Assumption~\ref{total_stochastic_ordering_definition}), then it is optimal to probe the channel whose distribution is stochastically largest among all the unprobed channels.
-Applying the result of \cite{chaporkar-proutiere08joint-probing} to our model we can conclude that OSLA is optimal once the decision process enters the last stage $N$.
-Thus given a state, $(b,\mathcal{G})$, at stage $N$ it is optimal to \textsf{stop} if the cost of stopping is less than the cost of probing any distribution from $\mathcal{G}$ and then stopping.
-Otherwise it is optimal to \textsf{probe} the stochastically largest distribution from $\mathcal{G}$.
+The authors in \cite{chaporkar-proutiere08joint-probing}, for their channel probing problem, prove that the one-step-look-ahead (OSLA) rule is optimal: given the channel gain of the best channel (among the channels probed so far) and a collection of channel gain distributions of the unprobed channels, it is optimal to stop and transmit on the best channel if and only if the throughput obtained by doing so is greater than the expected throughput obtained by probing any unprobed channel and then stopping (by transmitting on the new-best channel).
+Further, they prove that if the set of channel gain distributions is totally stochastically ordered (recall Definition~\ref{total_stochastic_ordering_definition}), then it is optimal to probe the channel whose distribution is stochastically largest among all the unprobed channels.
+However, in their problem maximizing throughput involves optimizing a product of the channel gain and the remaining transmission time, unlike in our problem where (at the last stage) we optimize a linear combination of reward and the probing cost.
+But, from our numerical work we have seen that a similar OSLA rule is optimal once our decision process enters the last stage $N$: given a state $(b,\mathcal{H})$ at stage $N$, it is optimal to {stop} if the cost of stopping is less than the cost of probing any distribution from $\mathcal{H}$ and then stopping; otherwise it is optimal to {probe} the stochastically largest distribution from $\mathcal{H}$.

-\subsection{Discussion on Stages $k=N-1,N-2,\cdots,1$}
+\subsection{Discussion on Stages $k=1,2,\cdots,N-1$}